-I thought it might be fun to look at something a bit different here on whiskyreviews.net.
-Things get a bit festive at this time of year and there’s something about this drink that just screams out Christmas day to me so this seemed an appropriate time to talk about it.
+I thought it might be fun if I occasionally had a look at something a little different here on whiskyreviews.net.
+Things are getting festive at this time of year and the tipple I’m about to review screams out Christmas day to me so this seemed an appropriate time to check it out.

-For the first time ever, I won’t be reviewing whisky, instead I have a bottle of Fraiser of Scotland in front of me, a liqueur made from Blended Scotch Whisky and Wild Strawberries that first caught my attention at a tasting back in January.
+For the first time, I shall be avoiding whisky and looking instead at Fraiser of Scotland, a liqueur made from Blended Scotch Whisky and Wild Strawberries that first caught my attention at a tasting back in January.
 It later crossed my path for a second time at the Falkirk Whisky Festival in August, at which point I resolved to get my hands on a bottle.
 That took a bit longer than expected – so much whisky, so little time – but I finally got round to it a few weeks ago, just in time for the holiday season.

 When I sampled Fraiser on those two occasions in January and August, I tried it both neat and as the key ingredient in a spritzer with Ginger Ale, Ice and Strawberry.
 While it makes for a very pleasant sipping drink on its own it was the spritzer that really brought it to life and I suspect that is how it will be enjoyed round these parts in future.
 For the purposes of this review though, I’m tasting neat so as to maintain continuity with my other reviews.

-Value for Money: 9 / 10.
-I’ll be honest, at first I thought it a little overpriced at £30, given the price of other whisky liqueurs but that’s the thing, Fraiser is nothing like other whisky liqueurs, it’s completely in a world of it’s own and I can’t imagine anyone being disappointed after taking a bottle home.
+Thoughts: I’ll be honest, at first I thought it a little overpriced at £30.
+Especially given the price of some other whisky liqueurs but that’s the thing, Fraiser is nothing like other whisky liqueurs.
+It’s completely in a world of its own and I can’t imagine anyone being disappointed after taking a bottle home.